FAIRERdata/FAIRER-Aware-Data-Checklist/developer's manual/README.md

 1. After making your changes, save your files and ensure the Flask server is still running.
 2. Open a web browser and navigate to `http://localhost:5000`.
 Refresh the page.
 3. Open `docs/index.html` in your web browser and refresh the page.
 You should now see the updated version of the HTML.

+### Editing template.html

+If needed, new elements for the website (index.html) should be added to template.html.
+Note that the IDE used may detect errors in template.html due to template variables if the language detection mode is set to html itself.
+However, the code will run successfully even with these "errors."
+Changing the language detection mode to Django html or Jinja html will remove the errors.